caitlynbakery/Secrets/README.md

 ### Security Risks

-Level 1 - When registering users' password in plain text, anyone is able to view the password.
+Level 1 - When registering users' passwords in plain text, anyone is able to view the passwords.

 Level 2 - Encrypting a code with a secret key is easy to hack if they get the secret key.